chintan8195/Levenshtein-sequences/README.md

 # Levenshtein-sequences

-Implement a program in Java to list all possible Levenshtein (i.e., edit distance) sequences from one string to another with optimal number of inserts/deletes/replaces and also handle various error handling .
+Implemented a program in Java to list all possible Levenshtein (i.e., edit distance) sequences from one string to another with optimal number of inserts/deletes/replaces and also handle various error handling .

 ## Input Example:
 paris